The National Gallery

 entrances

-An Iconic Gallery Founded in 1824, the National Gallery in London houses a collection of over 2,300 paintings from Leonardo da Vinci, Vincent van Gogh, to J.M.W.
+An iconic gallery Founded in 1824, the National Gallery in London houses a collection of over 2,300 paintings from Leonardo da Vinci, Vincent van Gogh, to J.M.W.
 Turner.

 A balancing act The National Gallery’s intimate structure feels like you are wandering around someone’s Georgian house.
 This fundamental charm had wayfinding implications — too many signs would ruin this unique atmosphere, too few would leave visitors feeling lost and unable to explore.